How we test handheld vacuum cleaners

-We sprinkle down fine Arizona sand onto Wilton carpet and measure how much each vacuum cleaner is able to pick up.
-The very best pick up almost all of it and the worst leave up to 25% behind.
+We sprinkle down fine Arizona sand onto Saxony carpet and laminate floors and measure how much each vacuum cleaner is able to pick up.
+The very best pick up almost all of it, and the worst leave 25% of the dust behind.

 Dealing with a large spill

-To mimic the type of incident which may call for a clean up with a handheld vacuum, we time how long it takes each model to pick up a large spill of cornflakes and then a large spill of cat litter from a hard floor.
-The best pick up a large spill of cornflakes in almost no time the worst actually fail to pick up any of the cornflakes as they become clogged in the nozzle and need to be removed with your fingers.
+To mimic the type of incident which may call for a clean up with a handheld vacuum, we time how long it takes each model to pick up scattered rice and lentils from a hard floor.
+The best pick up the mess in almost no time, while the worst fail to clear the spill due to clogging or a lack of suction power.

 There are big differences between what manufacturers claim and the reality of handheld vacuum battery life, which is why we measure the time it takes to charge each handheld vacuum and how long it can run for.

-Although many manufacturers base their running time claims on the standard suction setting, we test each handheld's running time on its most power-hungry setting as well as the standard setting and publish the results of each.
+Although many manufacturers base their running time claims on the standard suction setting, we test each handheld's running time on its maximum power setting so you get the clearest idea of how long it will last.

 An independent panel of experts assess how easy each handheld vacuum cleaner is to use.
 The panel rates how easy it is to use on carpets and hard floors, how easy it is to vacuum above head height on shelves and in the corners of ceilings, how easy it is to get into the nooks and crannies that you would find in a car or down the back of the sofa and even how easy it is to clean and empty after the hard work is done.